 Types of APS

-Blood clots can cause serious problems, such as deep vein thrombosis (DVT) in your legs, or damage to organs, such as your kidneys, lungs or brain.
+Blood clots can cause serious problems, such as deep vein thrombosis (DVT) in the legs, or damage to organs, such as your kidneys, lungs or brain.

-Symptoms depend on where the blood clots form and where they travel through your veins.
+Symptoms depend on where the blood clots form and where they travel through the veins.
 Blood clots due to APS can cause:

-- DVT: You might have pain or swelling in your calf or thigh.
+- DVT: Symptoms include pain or swelling in the calf or thigh.

 - Pulmonary embolism (PE): A blood clot forms in an artery that feeds the lung — symptoms include chest pain and shortness of breath.

-- Problems with pregnancy: APS can cause you to have miscarriages, preterm delivery or pre-eclampsia.
+- Problems with pregnancy: APS can cause miscarriages, preterm delivery or pre-eclampsia.